sensy32/sensy32/README.md

 - MEMS Microphone

 ## Documentation
-[//]: # "You can use the [Sensy32 Documentation](https://sensy32.io/documentation) to get all information about this project."
+You can use the [Sensy32 Documentation](https://sensy32.io/documentation) to get all information about this project, Or also follow this guide step by step:

 ### Prerequisites
 1. Make sure to install both the **Arduino IDE** software and the **CP210xVCP Driver**: